Cardano (blockchain platform): Technical design

-Atypically, Cardano does not have a white paper.
-Instead, it uses design principles intended to overcome issues – such as scalability, interoperability, and a lack of regulatory compliance – faced by earlier cryptocurrencies.
+Atypically, Cardano does not have a foundational white paper.
+Instead, it uses design principles intended to overcome issues—such as scalability, interoperability, and a lack of regulatory compliance—faced by earlier cryptocurrencies.
 Cardano claims that it overcomes problems found in other cryptocurrencies, mainly that Bitcoin is too slow and inflexible and that Ethereum is not safe or scalable.
 Like Bitcoin, Cardano uses a UTXO ledger model, though it is an extended version (EUTXO) to facilitate smart contracts and scripting languages.

 Cardano uses a proof-of-stake (PoS) protocol named Ouroboros; this was in contrast to Bitcoin and Ethereum, which used proof-of-work protocols (though the latter switched over in 2022).
 Proof-of-stake blockchains use far less energy than proof-of-work chains.
 This is achieved by eliminating the computing resources that a proof-of-work algorithm requires.
-In February 2021, Hoskinson estimated the Cardano network used 6 GWh annually, less than 0.01% of the 110.53 TWh used by the Bitcoin network as calculated by the University of Cambridge.
+In February 2021, Hoskinson estimated the Cardano network used 6 GWh annually, less than 0.01% of the 110.53 TWh used by the Bitcoin network as calculated by researchers at the University of Cambridge.

 Figure 1: Epoch schedule for the Cardano blockchain.
 In Ouroboros, time is divided into slots of roughly 20 seconds, with epochs (aggregations of slots) lasting approximately 5 days.

-Within the Cardano platform, Ada exists on the settlement layer.
-This layer keeps track of transactions.
+Within the Cardano platform, the settlement layer keeps track of transactions.
 The second layer is the computation layer and is designed to be similar to Ethereum, enabling smart contracts and applications to run on the platform.
 Like other cryptocurrencies, Ada (ADA) can be stored on a digital wallet.
 Cardano's native digital wallet is named "Daedalus".
 The Daedalus wallet downloads a full copy of the entire transaction history of the Cardano blockchain.
 Wallet users face the risk of losing access to funds if the wallet's seed phrase is lost or stolen.